christensenacademy/christensen-academy/modules/css-layouts/challenges/parents-challenge.md

 ####What the Picture doesn't Show

 * The purple parent boxes have widths of "auto" (the default), not 100%.
-There's a subtle difference; see if you can spot it.
+Notice that they also have some margin on either side.
 * Top grey child box has a fluid (percent-based) width.
-As the broswer window's width adjust, so will the width of this elemetn.
+As the broswer window's width adjusts, so will the width of this element.
 * The paragraph inside of the top grey child box has a fluid (percent-based) width.
 As its parent (the top grey child box) grows and shrinks, it grows and shrinks proportionally.
-Simply put: use a percent.
+Hint: use a percent.
 * Other widths are fixed (pixel values).
 * Heights are all auto except for the last one, which needs a height to be explicitly set because it lacks content.